-Trockel studied in the Werkkunstschule in Cologne until 1978.
-She is a Professor at Kunstakademie Dusseldorf.
+Trockel took a stand in the 1980s against the art of the postmodern era, which was heavily dominated by men, by recasting the postmodernist vocabulary with a feminist twist.
 She came into prominence in the 1980s with her “knitted paintings,” which she made by stretching wool across a canvas in monochrome or patterned abstractions.

-Trockel took a stand in the 1980s against the art of the postmodern era, which was heavily dominated by men, by recasting the postmodernist vocabulary with a feminist twist.
 She used assemblage, fabric, and knitting to make art totally different from the machismo of the male-dominated art world of Cologne.
 Her art challenged the classic notion of what a painting is and also focused attention on feminism, female sexuality, and the role of women in society.

 Her use of repetitive patterning with culturally charged texts and symbols – such as a swastika or a Playboy bunny – on machine-made wool pictures can be viewed as a parody of the design work made by utopian Russian avant-garde artists.
 By merging craft, art, and machine-made objects, Trockel mocks gendered stereotypes that categorize handicrafts as feminine and industrial production as masculine.